JJK96/shellcode_compiler/README.md

 * I only tested a very limited set of Windows API and Standard library functions (`WinExec`, `CreateProcessA`, `ExpandEnvironmentStringsA`, `VirtualAlloc`, `VirtualProtect` and `printf`).
 I'm assuming my code works for any other Windows API function, but I might be wrong.
 If you encounter anything, it should not be too hard to fix.
 * The library uses Windows API functions in a trivial way.
 For more OPSEC, you probably want to use indirect syscalls or something else.
 It should not be hard to fork and modify the project to support this.
 * I use `Mingw` headers and libraries.
 These might have subtle differences with Windows SDK headers.
 If you run into such issues, you can adapt the [win32-db] project to use the Windows SDK headers or generate similar JSON output yourself.
+* For compiling rust, you have to ensure that you don't use the standard library, because it will generate linking errors.
+I did not include the `#![no_std]` attribute because that requires manually implementing a `panic` handler, which results in extra boiler-plate code.

 ## Tests